JustinAsbee/Bayes-Analysis/README.md

 Project was created using R version 4.1.0 (2021-05-18) Code was last updated 5/2/22
-Please use the citation file to cite this code

 Within the file you may use find and replace for the variables you will be using in your analysis Replace outcome with your outcome or dependent variable